How do I apply to be a U.S. Presidential Scholar?

 I am a Candidate and I live outside of the U.S. and its territories.

-If you have lived in this location for 2 years or more, you will more than likely be identified as an "American Abroad."
+You will more than likely be identified as an "American Abroad."
 Please contact us to ensure that you are classified correctly.
+All candidates in this category must be a U.S. citizen or legal permanent resident and have a parent who is also a U.S. citizen.

 I believe I am eligible to apply for the general component, but I am not listed as a Candidate.

 Is the writing component of either the ACT or SAT assessment considered when determining eligibility for the U.S. Presidential Scholars Program?